dstackai/dstack/docs/docs/guides/pipelines.md

 # Pipelines

-Pipelines allow to process data, train or fine-tune models, do batch inference or any other tasks based on a pre-defined configuration.
+A pipeline is a set of pre-defined configurations that allow to process data, train or fine-tune models, do batch inference or other tasks.

-With `dstack`, you can define such configurations as code and run your job with a single command, either locally or in the cloud account you prefer.
+With `dstack`, you can define such configurations as code and run your tasks with a single command, either locally or in any cloud.

 ## Creating a configuration file